automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Juravenator.md

 # Juravenator
-## Description: Why didn't this presumed "dino-bird" have feathers?
+## Why didn't this presumed "dino-bird" have feathers?